jaxen-xpath/jaxen/RELEASING.md

 Jaxen hasn't been released since Codehaus went away.
-A new release process that goes straight to Maven Central is in development but has not yet been tested.
-For now these are just notes that may or may not work.
+A new release process that goes straight to Maven Central is in development, but has not yet been fully debugged.
+For now these are incomplete notes.

 * You will need to install GPG and set up GPG credentials
 * You will need permissions on Sonatype to release jaxen.

-Tagging a release.

-How to push a snapshot.

-How to push a release.
+Send a PR removing the SNAPSHOT from the version.
+Do not merge this yet.

 In the jaxen directory: